-The financial statements of ABC (Babylonia) Ltd., a wholly-owned subsidiary of a United States parent company, ABC Incorporated, show how an increase in direct
+The financial statements of ABC (Babylonia) Ltd., a wholly-owned subsidiary of a United States parent company, ABC Incorporated, show how an increase in direct investment in the form of cash, goods and services is included in the enterprise's assets, and this is reflected in the accounting books of the recipient enterprise.

 Box table I.35.1.
-ABC (Babylonia) Ltd: Balance sheet before investment as at 31 December 2000
+ABC (Babylonia) Ltd: Balance sheet before e investment as at 31 December 2000